codegirls/materials/2014-03-25-javascript-steps.md

 You should try out all the code below.
 Type it in the console and see what it does.
 And then try to change it a bit and see how the result you get back changes.

+And one more thing: We recommend to go through these examples with someone else.
+That way you can help each other along, try explaining things (this always helps!) and hopefully it's a bit more fun when it gets a bit difficult.

+So, let's go.

     // JavaScript understands numbers:
     3;